redbaron2k7/ninjacord-webhook-translator/README.md

 ## Suggestions and Contributions

-Your feedback and suggestions are invaluable to us!
+Your feedback and suggestions are invaluable to me!
 If you have ideas on how to improve `ninjacord-webhook-translator`, or if you'd like to contribute to the project, we'd love to hear from you.

 ### How to Contribute: